 GENERAL

 MCI defines the Medical Council of India.
 It is a statutory authority to manage and build higher levels of medical qualifications and medical education in India.
-It was established in 1933.
-It was dissolved on 25th September 2020 by the National Medical Commission.
 The MCI Screening Test is as popular as the Foreign Medical Graduates Examination.
-It is a mandatory licensure test for Indian students and overseas students of India who completed their MBBS programs from abroad and are wise to practice medicine in India.
+Meeting these requirements is essential not only for securing admission but also for future licensing and registration in India.
+Here's a clear breakdown of what you need to know about MCI eligibility criteria for MBBS abroad.

 Some MCI-approved medical colleges abroad, primarily in Ukraine, Armenia, and Russia, where Indian students can pursue their MBBS degrees.